Ground-based Solar

-Mono-pole (Top-of-pole) mounts are typically individual mounts on a single, large-diameter steel post.
-These are most often configured using 12- or 16-panels, though many other options are available in multiples of 3, 4, or 5 including continuous systems with more than one pole.
-They are constructed with steel, painted, and extremely durable.
+Mono-pole (Top-of-pole) mounts are individual steel structures on a single, 6- or 8-inch diameter steel post.
+These are typically configured for 9-, 12- or 16-panels each, though many options are available in multiples of 3, 4, or 5 including continuous assemblies using more than one pole.
+They are constructed with steel, painted, and durable enough to withstand winds at a high tilt setting.

 Pro: adjustable tilt (hand crank)